Rules (Filters) in Outlook for Mac

 The rules are checked in the order you have them listed.
 You can change the order of your rules by dragging and dropping them in the Rules dialog box.

 The Do not apply other rules to messages that meet these criteria checkbox controls what happens when a message matches more than one rule.
-As a message is checked against each rule, the first time it matches a rule's criteria, Outlook looks at this checkbox on the rule that was matched.
+As a message is compared to each rule, the first time it matches a rule's criteria, Outlook looks at this checkbox on the rule that was matched.

 - If the box is checked (which is the default), Outlook will stop checking rules on this particular message and go on to the next message.